The Intent of our Mathematics Curriculum

 At Threshfield Primary School our intent for mathematics is to teach a rich, balanced and progressive curriculum using Maths to reason, problem solve and develop fluent conceptual understanding in each area.

 Teachers and governors are kept regularly informed of developments in our frequently reviewed curriculum.
 Teachers are supported and aided in their roles ensuring confidence in the skills and facts they are required to teach.
 Lessons are child focused and maths is kept fun and current in school.

 Our curriculum allows children to better make sense of the world around them relating the pattern between mathematics and everyday life.
 Our policies, resources and schemes support our vision e.g. our calculations policy, I See Reasoning, White Rose Maths and NCETM Teaching for Mastery.

 The mapping of Mathematics across school shows clear progression in line with age related expectations.
-Pupils are challenged and we believe in a child led approach whereby pupils can take ownership of their learning, choosing their own level of task whilst those who are identified as SEND or underachieving are supported completely, revisiting learning where needed.
+Pupils are challenged and we believe in a child led approach whereby pupils can take ownership of their learning and those who are identified as SEND or underachieving are supported completely, revisiting learning where needed.